DylanSinghabahu/snake-game/README.md

 # snake-game

-First project — modifying a snake game developed from code found online.
+First project — contributing code to modify an already developed program: snake game.

-Online code provided the following:
+Already developed aspects include:
-- Opens a program where an apple and a moveable snake exists on a 2D grid
+- An apple and a moveable snake are interactable, set on a 2D grid
 - Arrow keys move the snake (LEFT, RIGHT, UP, DOWN)
 - When the snakes head collides into the apple, a displayed scoreboard has its score incremented
 - Apple then randomly gets placed again and snake length increases by one unit
 - Snake colour is fixed to green, and apple to red
 - Upon collision or moving the snake into the borders of the program frame, a game over screen appears stating your score

-PLANS FOR MODIFICATION
+IMPLEMENTATION PLANS:
 - Fix existing bug: Snake self-collides after pressing two buttons simultaneously given a direction and length
 - Plan to add a option to restart/replay the game
+- Improve the playability
-- Add more apples with varying effects
+  - Include/add apples with varying effects
+  - 2 Player option
+  - More obstacles
 - Add a title screen and several game modes

 UPDATE 1